timeplus-io/docs/docs/query-syntax.md

 | Add one event to `right` (id=100, amount=200) | (2 more rows)<br />2. id=100, name=apple, amount=100,_tp_delta=-1<br />3. id=100, name=apple, amount=200,_tp_delta=1 |
 | Add one event to `left` (id=100, name=appl)   | (2 more rows)<br />4. id=100, name=apple, amount=200,_tp_delta=-1<br />5. id=100, name=appl, amount=200,_tp_delta=1 |

-If you run an aggregation function, say `count(*)` with such INNER LATEST JOIN, the result will be always 1, no matter how many times the value with same key is changed.
+If you run an aggregation function, say `count(*)` with such INNER LATEST JOIN, the result will always be 1, no matter how many times the value with the same key is changed.